shekspir55/rbn/content/posts/my-refrigirator-broke-again.md

 Because I thought oh I spent so much money, I should continue investing in it starts working again, it's called sunk cost https://www.investopedia.com/terms/s/sunkcost.asp .
 How would I understand if it was a sunk cost?
 The repair man told me it's gonna work, and it did for a while.

-So the data was wrong, and after all I don't need this refrigerator, I need the food not to  spoil.
-This box doesn't do that job well, but these all are lessons that I learn.
+So the data was wrong, and after all, I don't need this refrigerator, I need the food not to spoil.
+This box doesn't do that job well, but these all are lessons that I learned.

+There was another indicator I should have noticed before.
+There were no repair manuals online, the website did not exist.
+The guarantee for the product didn't have parts, even when ordered, there were no people around who could debug it.

+## I was so fascinated by the process of repair I probably didn't want to notice all these.

-I don't regret anything, but now I see once more, that I should have stopped after "Buying a compressor" step.
+I don't regret anything, but now I see once more, that I should have stopped after the "Buying a compressor" step.